dekarrin/morc/README.md

 To add a new capture, use the `--new` flag with the name of the variable to save the data to and give the flag `-s` with a *capture spec*.
-The capture spec gives where in the response to retrieve the value from, and supports byte offsets in format `:START,END` where START and END are byte offsets, or in format of a JSON path specified by giving keys and array slices needed to navigate from the top level of a JSON body in the response to the desired value, such as `.top-level-key.next-level-key.some_array[3].item`.
-Alternatively, to capture the entire request, you can give an offset with START and END omitted, like `:,`, or by using the keyword `raw` as the spec.
+The capture spec gives where in the response to retrieve the value from, and supports byte offsets in format `bytes:START,END` where START and END are byte offsets, or in format of a JSON path specified by giving keys and array slices needed to navigate from the top level of a JSON body in the response to the desired value, such as `.top-level-key.next-level-key.some_array[3].item`.
+Alternatively, to capture the entire request, you can give an offset with START and END omitted, like `bytes:,`, or by using the shorthand `:raw` as the spec.

 In this example, we will add a new cap that gets its value from the 'id' field of the JSON object in the response: